Low Carbon Pathways

 In December 2015, COP21 in Paris made an important step to address the risks posed by climate change and to keep the global temperature increase to “well below 2°C” and drive efforts to limit it even further to 1.5 degrees.
 To achieve these goals, the EU is exploring different mid-century scenarios leading to an EU low-carbon economy by 2050.

-To support the EU low emissions strategy, Concawe is exploring a cross-sectorial Low Carbon Pathways (LPC) programme, identifying opportunities and challenges for different low carbon technologies to achieve a significant reduction of the CO2 emissions associated with both the manufacturing and use of refined products in Europe in the medium (2030) and longer-term (2050).
+To support the EU low emissions strategy, Concawe is exploring a cross-sectorial Low Carbon Pathways (LCP) programme, identifying opportunities and challenges for different low-carbon technologies and feedstocks to achieve a significant reduction of the CO2 emissions associated with both the manufacturing and use of refined products in Europe in the medium (2030) and longer-term (2050).

 This is intended to be an informative space where all interested stakeholders can have access to all our relevant LCP related publications and events/conferences.
 A series of publications has already been published and more will follow articulated around two main areas:

-- Refining Technologies: From maximizing CO2 efficiency to the Refinery 2050 concept
+Refining Technologies: From maximising CO2 efficiency to the Refinery 2050 concept

 These Concawe refining-related series of reports focus on the transition of the European refining industry and products towards a low-CO2 intensive economy and explores the technical implications of the deployment of the Vision 2050 across the EU refining system contributing effectively to the EU decarbonisation goals.